git-disl/DP-Ensemble/README.md

 3. Execute the FQEnsembleSelection.py file to obtain the results.

 Please refer to our paper and supplementary for detailed results.

+You can check a simplified version for the focal diversity based ensemble selection here: https://github.com/git-disl/EnsembleBench/blob/main/demo/FocalDiversityBasedEnsembleSelection.ipynb

 ## Problem